Skip to content

 Word-of-mouth advertisement still works great for beginners in the trade of nail salons.
 To promote your nail salon business you can go for media coverage by targeting reporters and editors who cover beauty and fashion.
 You may go for some press releases making your content news by highlighting special events and seasonal offers.
 You can start advertising with local print, TV, and radio consistently.

-In terms of getting a new client, you can go for an opportunity of offering service at their doorsteps for those who can’t come to you.
-Clients can include busy professionals, residents of nursing and retirement house, hotel guests, pre-wedding bridal parties, and just anyone looking for great and comfortable in-house or office manicure and pedicure services.
+In terms of getting a new client, you can go for an opportunity to offer service at their doorsteps for those who can’t come to you.
+Clients can include busy professionals, residents of nursing and retirement houses, hotel guests, pre-wedding bridal parties, and just anyone looking for great and comfortable in-house or office manicure and pedicure services.

 Read: How to Start A Nail Polish Making Business